Yoga for Seniors with Back Pain

 Diaphragmatic Breathing (Belly Breathing)

 I put one hand on my chest and one on my belly.
-Breathing in deep through my nose, I let my belly puff out like a balloon.
-Then I exhale slowly through my mouth, pulling my belly back in.
-It’s like a mini-massage for my tight back muscles, easing that nagging pain.
+Breathing in through my nose, I let my belly puff out like a balloon.
+Then I exhale slowly through my mouth, drawing my belly back in.
+It feels like a tiny massage for tight back muscles and takes the edge off that nagging ache.

 Ujjayi Breath (Ocean Breath)